Skip to content

 MIX THE INGREDIENTS

-• In the stand mixer with the whisk attachment, whisk together the egg, egg yolk, sugar and salt for at least 2 minutes on medium speed.
+• In the stand mixer with the whisk attachment, whisk together the egg, sugar and salt for at least 2 minutes on medium speed.

 • Switch the mixer to low speed and very slowly add the cream and corn syrup mixture.
 This should take about a minute to add.